Andrey141989/GitLab_CI_Docker-Compose/README.md

 This  is a manual how to build infrastructure for software development,
 using GitLab for DevOps and Docker Compose as orchestrator.
-gitlab-registry used as a image registry
+Gitlab-registry used as a image registry

 Project has following files structure:
 ```bash